-- Special Educational Needs Coordinator (SENDCo): Mrs Dawn Hackworthy - Headteacher: Ms R Summers Responsible for the day-to-day management of all aspects of the school; this includes the support for children with SEND.
+- Special Educational Needs Coordinator (SENDCo): Mr Andrew Dore - Head of School : Mr A Dore / Executive Headteacher : Mrs J Green - Responsible for the day-to-day management of all aspects of the school; this includes the support for children with SEND.
 The Head teacher will give responsibility to the SENDCo and class teachers, but is still responsible for ensuring that your child's needs are met.
-The Head teacher must make sure that the Governing Body is kept up to date about issues relating to SEND. - Parent Support Advisor: Mrs Denise Skinner Mrs Skinner works four days a week for the school, supporting parents in a variety of ways.
-If you would like to meet with her please phone 567681 to make an appointment. - SEN Governor : Ms Lara Sinclair - Responsible for making sure that the necessary support is given for any child with SEND who attends the school.
-To meet regularly with the SENDCo to discuss SEND support in the school.
+The Head teacher must make sure that the Governing Body is kept up to date about issues relating to SEND. - SEN Governor: Mr David Skinner Responsible for making sure that the necessary support is given for any child with SEND who attends the school.
+To meet regularly with the SENDCo to discuss SEND support in the school. - BACK TO TOP